louis030195/awesome-obsidian-templates/Yearly retrospective template.md

 -  Give yourself a 1/10 rating for how satisfied you are with [[Life areas template]]
 -  What areas of your life did you neglect the most this year?
 -  What happened this year that you definitely don’t want to happen next year?
-- Activities that you can start to practice that contributed to [[Mind]]
-- Activities that you can start to practice that contributed to [[Philosophy/Humans/Love|Love]]
-- Activities that you can start to practice that contributed to [[Health]]
-- Activities that you can start to practice that contributed to [[Impact]]
-- Feel free to prompt an LLM with these questions to add a little bit more [[Entropy|entropy]]
+-  Feel free to prompt an LLM with these questions to add a little bit more entropy
 ## 3 Release

 Identify emotionally juicy experiences, events and patterns from the year.
 Practice letting go of them.